jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-2.md

-+++
+---
+title: "The Laws of Barbarians"
+heading: "Chapter 8"
-title=  "The laws of Barbarians" heading=  "Chapters 2-3" description=  "The laws of Barbarians were all personal" date=  2020-03-30 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-4" linkftext=  "Chapter 4"
+description: "The laws of Barbarians were all personal"
-+++
+image: "/covers/spirit.jpg"
+weight: 4
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 The laws of these Barbarians were distinguished in the fact that they were not confined to a certain district.
 - The Frank was tried by the law of the Franks